christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     proves that the name Alexander was a Scythian title for kings.
     Aži-Sandar also = "Dragon King" in Mittani and Old Persian.
 He did not die in Babylon.
 He "became a god" by undergoing a ritual transformation in the ziggurat.
 He then re-emerged in the East with a new identity.
 Alexander's mother Olympias (Ol or ophis + Pias = "serpent queen"), who was a Scythian princess of the
     Molossian tribe, claimed to have been impregnated by the god Zeus Ammon disguised as a serpent.
 Alexander's fathers name Philip was a title (Philippos (Lover of Horses) is a direct Greek translation of the Scythian royal title Pharnavaz (Horse-Lord)).
 Alexander also married the Scythian princess Roxana.
-Alexanders campaign was not a conquest.
-It was a Scythian restoration.
+Alexanders campaign was not a conquest, it was a Scythian restoration.
 The Achaemenid Persians were a rival Scythian clan (the "Ariya" - Aryans).
 Alexander was re-establishing the older, purer Scythian hegemony of the Medes and the pre-Zoroastrian Mitanni.
--   Gautama Buddha (Egyptian: "Ba-Djehuti", or "Soul of Thoth"): Bardiya (Smerdis)/Gaumata (Cyrus the Great's son).
+-   Gautama Buddha (Egyptian: "Ba-Djehuti", or "Soul of Thoth"): Bardiya (Smerdis)/Gaumata (Cyrus the Great's son who was satrap (governor) of the Persian province of Bactria (modern day Afghanistan)).
 -   Marcion of Sinope: Markianos of Alexandria.
 The association with Sinope came from Aquila of Sinope who was a disciple of Rabbi Akiva.
 Are the two the same?
 Probably.
 -    Moses = Manes/Mannu-Kuras = Manu (Scythian Sage-King) = Menes (Egypt’s legendary founder).
 Also appears in "Monobazus" → “Manu Bazus” → Sarmatian-Mythological Sage King.
 The Iranian Manu is a legendary civilizer, and in India he becomes the first Lawgiver (the Manu Smriti = Scythian governance code).
 The biblical Moses defeats Pharaoh (actually Mitanni elite), parts waters with a serpent-staff—obvious encoding of dragon-kingship (Aži Dahāka).
 Moses takes on different masks: M enes – the first official Pharaoh (not real, a compilation of conquerors).
 Menes – the semi-mythical Median king, founder of the priest-class.
 Mannu-kuras – Proto-Mede, whose name becomes Cyrus.
 The name Kur-Ash = "Sun Man".
 The Exodus is not Judaic memory: it's a political memory of Mitanni-Scythian expulsion from Egypt after the religious revolution of Thutmose III → Horemheb wiped them out with a new priest-kingship in Amarna.
  -   Paul the Apostle = likely a composite character or an avatar/cipher.
 Two suspects for having taken on the character are: 1) Saulus ben Antipater who was the